Careless Talk Costs Lives (propaganda)

 "Careless Talk Costs Lives" was a British propaganda campaign during World War II meant to discourage open discussion of sensitive or secret military and intelligence operations among the Allied forces.

 History

+Beginning of the campaign

 The first posters in the series were illustrated by Cyril Bird, a comic artist who worked under the pen name "Fougasse."

+Effectiveness

 After concluding that such talk was not a serious source of intelligence, and suspicious persons would often be dismissed as plants, the British government did not increase funding for the campaign.

+Content and legacy

+The "Careless Talk Costs Lives" campaign was a highly effective and memorable part of Britain's World War II domestic propaganda, leaving a lasting cultural legacy as an iconic example of public information design.
+Designed primarily by cartoonist "Fougasse" (Cyril Kenneth Bird), the posters utilized humour, simple graphics, and direct language to encourage vigilance against espionage.
+The campaign successfully fostered a pervasive public sense of shared responsibility for national security, with simple, memorable slogans like "Keep Mum, She's Not So Dumb" entering the public lexicon.
+While historians debate the actual intelligence impact of "casual talk," the campaign is remembered for influencing later security initiatives and providing powerful historical artefacts of wartime communication.
+The phrase itself endures today as a common idiom for the dangers of unguarded conversation.